Ola-Alt-Bsky/Parse-CC-Base-Kotlin/README.md

 scenes.

 To run this program, first build the project with Maven, then run the script ParseBase.kt using a Java JDK.
-This was written using Java JDK 23, Maven, and the Kotlin that comes with Intellij.
+This was written using Java JDK 23, Maven, and the Kotlin that comes with IntelliJ.
+You will have to provide the file's path (AKA Casual Roleplay Base.txt) as input in the program.

 Running the program will return a folder called "Output" with the parsed JSON file of all your content, a list of characters, a list of locations, and a list of songs.
-The program WILL crash if it can't find what is needed.
+The folder will be in the same location as the file The program WILL crash if it can't find what is needed.

 Have fun!